529324416/UnityCommandLineInterface/README.md

 ### The parameters of Command methods

-Not all static methods could be recognized as command, the method's parameter list can only use the types defined below:
+Not all static methods could be recognized as command, the method's parameter list can only use the types defined below.
 ```
 Int
 String